Battle of Rani Sarai: Battle

-At the beginning of the clashes a cannon fire blew Sardar Khan's head who was at the command of half of Afghan troops.
+At the beginning of the clashes a cannon fire blew off Sardar Khan's head who was at the command of half of Afghan troops.
 Haider Ali Khan immediately led his musketeers in an assault, firing repeated volleys that obscured the daylight with dense smoke.
 As the Afghans fell into disarray, Alivardi Khan ordered Shah Jahan Yar and Fakhrullah Beg Khan to charge, but they remained stationary.
 Meanwhile, the Marathas under Mir Habib, seeking to divert attention in support of their allies, attacked Alivardi's baggage train in the rear and advanced toward the center.
 Siraj ud-Daula, positioned near his grandfather, became alarmed and urged the Nawab to repel them at once.
 Disregarding this plea, Alivardi directed his vanguard to charge the Afghans head-on and advanced personally behind it.
 Several of his generals, mounted on elephants, plunged boldly into the enemy ranks.
 Struck by a musket ball, Murad Sher Khan collapsed into his elephant, whereupon two of the Nawab's generals, Mir Kazim Khan and Dost Muhammad Khan, attacked him.
 Despite his wounds, Murad Sher Khan severed several fingers of Mir Kazim Khan, but Dost Muhammad Khan promptly decapitated him.
 Simultaneously, Shamshir Khan was wounded and fell from his elephant; Mirza Habib Beg a retainer of the Nawab's general Diler Khan immediately beheaded him.
 Devastated by the loss of their commanders, the Afghans fled the field, while their Maratha allies, who had played no significant role in the day's combat, likewise withdrew.